Paramardi: Early career

-The inscriptions from the first few years of Paramardi Varman's reign have been found at Semra (1165-1166 CE), Mahoba (1166-1167 CE), Ichhawar (1171 CE), Mahoba (1173 CE), Pachar (1176 CE) and Charkhari (1178 CE).
+The inscriptions from the first few years of Paramardi's reign have been found at Semra (1165-1166 CE), Mahoba (1166-1167 CE), Ichhawar (1171 CE), Mahoba (1173 CE), Pachar (1176 CE) and Charkhari (1178 CE).
 All of these inscriptions use the imperial titles for him: Paramabhattaraka-Maharajadhiraja-Parameshvara Parama-Maheshvara Shri-Kalanjaradhipati Shrimanmat Paramardideva.
 This indicates that in the early part of his reign, Paramardi retained the territories that he had inherited from his grandfather Madanavarman.

-An 1183 CE Mahoba inscription states that the lord of Tripuri fainted whenever he heard the songs about Paramardi Varman's bravery.
-This suggests that Paramardi Varman defeated a Kalachuri king of Tripuri, possibly Jayasimha.
+An 1183 CE Mahoba inscription states that the lord of Tripuri fainted whenever he heard the songs about Paramardi's bravery.
+This suggests that Paramardi defeated a Kalachuri king of Tripuri, possibly Jayasimha.

 Chahamana invasion

 During 1182-1183 CE, the Chahamana ruler Prithviraj Chauhan invaded the Chandela kingdom of Jejakabhukti.
 The Chandela records do not mention this invasion, presumably to avoid describing the humiliating defeat of their king.

 According to the medieval ballads, Prithviraj was returning to Delhi after marrying the daughter of Padamsen.
 During this journey, he was attacked by Turkic forces (Ghurids).
 The Chauhan army managed to repulse the attacks, but suffered serious casualties in the process.
 They lost their way, and arrived in the Chandela capital Mahoba.
 The Chauhan force, which had a number of wounded soldiers among them, unknowingly set up a camp in the Chandela royal garden.
 They killed the keeper of the garden for objecting to their presence.
 When Paramardi learned about this, he sent some soldiers to counter the Chauhan force.
 The Chandelas suffered heavy losses in the ensuing conflict.
 Paramardi then decided to send another force led by his general Udal against Prithviraj.
 Udal advised against this proposal, arguing that it would not be appropriate to attack wounded soldiers or to antagonize a powerful king like Prithviraj.
 However, Paramardi was under the influence of his brother-in-law Mahil Parihar (Pratihara), who secretly harboured ill-will against the Chandelas.
 Mahil instigated Paramardi to go ahead with the attack plan.
 The Chandela force led by Udal then launched a second attack against the Chauhan army, but was defeated.
 The situation subsided when Prithviraj left for Delhi.

 Unable to bear Mahil Parihar's political scheming, Udal and his brother Alha left the Chandela court.
 They took shelter with Jaichand, the Gahadavala ruler of Kannauj.
 Mahil then sent a secret message to Prithviraj Chauhan, informing him that the best generals of Paramardi had left Mahoba.
 Instigated by him, Prithviraj set out from Delhi in 1182 CE and marched to the Chandela territory via Gwalior and Bateshwar.
 First, he besieged Sirsagarh, which was held by Malkhan, a cousin of Alha and Udal.
 Prithviraj tried to win over Malkhan, but Malkhan remained loyal to Paramardi and fought against the invaders.
 After Malkhan killed eight generals of the invading army, Prithviraj himself took charge of the battle.
 The Chandelas ultimately lost the battle, and Malkhan was killed.